Country vs city living: How to decide where to live

 Living in the country is quiet, peaceful and slower.
 This can be welcome news if you’ve only ever lived in a city and want to escape from the hustle and bustle.
 That said, some feel energised by the sights and sounds of city life.

 It’s worth considering how the drop in activity and noise will affect you if you’re moving from the city to country.
 You might find that complete silence starts to drives you slightly insane.

 In the city, there’s very limited room to grow anything and while you can start a balcony garden, it’ll hardly feed you.
-In the country, while you might not want to grow vegetables, you will be closer to farms who will be happy to sell milk, eggs, fruit and vegetables direct.
+In the country, while you might not want to grow vegetables or keep chickens, you will be closer to farms who will be happy to sell milk, eggs, fruit and vegetables direct.

 You’ll be able to cut down the miles your food travels and buy better quality produce, not to mention support local farmers.